 On the “Server Private Network Configuration” page enter a server name the internal details of the internal web server:

-The screen is “Server Public Information” this is where you put the public IP of your web server, in my case “126.96.36.199”
+The screen is “Server Public Information” this is where you put the public IP of your web server.
+Previously I have entered the actual static IP of my server but the last time I left it as “0.0.0.0”

 Then finally you get to summary screen.
 Check this over and click on “Apply”: